 \subsection{Experiment Descriptive Results}

 Figure \ref{fig:PGG_rounds} shows that average contributions in the PGG were very similar across human and AI groups.
 Across all conditions, contributions started at roughly 40–50 tokens and declined modestly over the ten rounds to around 30–40 tokens, consistent with the typical downward trend in repeated public-goods interactions.
-Groups paired with the unconditional cooperator bot tended to sit at the upper end of this narrow range, conditional cooperators at the lower end, and free-riders in between, but the trajectories largely overlapped and followed the same gradual decline. human-labelled groups contributed slightly more than AI-labelled groups, yet these gaps were only a few tokens.
-Overall, the descriptive patterns suggest that neither the human-AI label nor the specific bot strategy produced caused differences in cooperation dynamics.
+Groups paired with the unconditional cooperator bot tended to sit at the upper end of this narrow range, conditional cooperators at the lower end, and free-riders in between, but the trajectories largely overlapped and followed the same gradual decline.
+Human-labelled groups contributed slightly more than AI-labelled groups, yet these gaps were only a few tokens.

 Figure \ref{fig:PD_Choices} shows cooperation and defection rates in the one-shot Prisoner’s Dilemma.
 Across both human and AI treatments, cooperation was slightly more common than defection, and overall rates were similar.
-In the AI–conditional cooperation condition, about two-thirds of participants cooperated, whereas in the human treatment cooperation rates clustered around 50 percent across strategies.
-Despite these small variations, the confidence intervals overlapped widely, indicating no meaningful differences across labels or bot strategies.
+In the AI–conditional cooperation condition, about two-thirds of participants cooperated, whereas in the human treatment cooperation rates clustered around 50\% across strategies.

 Figure \ref{fig:PD_pred} shows the distribution of participants' Prisoner's Dilemma decisions by the expectation of their partner's choice.
-The most common pattern was CC (mutual cooperation), accounting for nearly half of all cases in both treatment, although being slightly more frequent in the AI condition.
-On the other side, around a quarter of participants fell into the category of DD (mutual defection), expecting defection and defecting themselves, somewhat more frequent in the human condition.
+The most common pattern was CC (mutual cooperation), accounting for nearly half of all cases in both treatments, although it was slightly more frequent in the AI condition.
+On the other hand, around a quarter of participants fell into the category of DD (mutual defection), expecting defection and defecting themselves, which is somewhat more frequent in the human condition.
 Less common were CD (exploitation), in which participants predicted their partner's cooperation but defected, and DC (altruistic cooperation), in which participants predicted defection but cooperated anyway.
 Both occurred relatively rarely at around 10-20\%.
-Overall, the distribution of the profiles suggest that participants were more inclined towards mutuality, either in cooperation and defecting, compared to exploitation or altruism.
+Overall, the distribution of the profiles suggests that participants were more inclined towards mutuality, either cooperating or defecting, compared to exploitation or altruism.